 Today – The church draws about 150 people on Sundays – fairly young and diverse in make-up.
 Community Night (Saturday evenings) draws another 150 people from off the street – many of whom call TAC their own.
 Others connect with us through various off site outreaches in the community.

-Ministry staff include several full-time pastors almost all of them raising their support, as well as a part time parish nurse, a number of interns, and some significantly committed volunteers.
+Ministry staff include full-time pastors almost all of them raising their support, a number of interns, and some significantly committed volunteers.

 With God’s help TAC seeks to be a healthy, worshipping body of believers that is near to the broken, enfolding them into our community life and restoring them to God.
 We believe passionately that our church, though imperfect, is God’s vehicle for bringing wholeness to the downtown core of Toronto.